benbrastmckie/ModalHistory/README.md

 The seminar will be divided into the four modules indicated below.

-Readings will be arranged chronologically where primary readings for each week will be in **bold**.
+Readings will be arranged chronologically where primary readings for each week will be in **bold** where some readings may be subject to change.
 All weekly readings will be accessible on the [private repository](https://github.com/benbrastmckie/ModalHistoryPrivate) for the seminar.
-Some readings may be subject to change.
-Please send me an email from the address that you use to sign into GitHub to gain permission rights (you will need an account).
+Please send me an email from the address that you used to sign into GitHub to gain access (you will need a GitHub account).

 Students taking the course for credit may choose between the _formal track_ which fulfills the logic requirement and the _historical track_ which does not.
 Add a star to this repository so that I can verify that you have created an account and see who is taking the course.